 Lounge Review Conclusion

-Overall I feel like the main China Airlines Lounge in Taipei was above average, but not quite on the same par as other lounges like the Cathay Pacific lounges in Hong Kong, or Singapore Airlines lounges in Singapore.
+Overall I feel like the main China Airlines lounge in Taipei was above average, but not quite on the same par as other lounges like the Cathay Pacific lounges in Hong Kong, or Singapore Airlines lounges in Singapore.
 The decor was beautifully classy, rustic and relaxing.
 The breakfast food was predominantly Taiwanese but had high quality fresh ingredients.
 The facilities were well maintained and include showers.
-In this lounge review, I would rank the China Airlines Lounge in the Taipei Taoyuan Airport as slightly above the EVA Air business class lounges (The Infinity and The Star), and likely the best business class lounge option in Taipei.
+In this lounge review, I would rank this lounge as slightly above the EVA Air business class lounges (The Infinity and The Star), and likely the best business class lounge option in Taipei.